DavidLin91/Repo-Git-GitHub/README.md

 3. Click Create Repository
 *This will bring you to a new page with Quick Setup
 4. Copy: git remote add origin <repo url>

+Back to Terminal:

-9. Configure the remote repository in terminal
+Configure the remote repository in terminal
 	Paste: git remote add origin <repo url>

-10. Upload local repository content (from terminal) to a remote repository (GitHub) git push --set-upstream origin master (done on initial setup)
+Upload local repository content (from terminal) to a remote repository (GitHub)	git push --set-upstream origin master (done on initial setup)